Morocco — World Showcase — Epcot

 Tangierine Cafe is a small open air cafe offering sandwiches, humus, vegetarian platters and desserts.
 Inside the Tangierine Cafe you will also find a Moroccan coffee and pastry counter.

-Spice Road Table is a Mediterranean-inspired eatery serving small plates and more.
+Spice Road Table is a Mediterranean-inspired Table Service eatery serving small plates and more.
 Indoor and outdoor seating is available.
-A "juice bar" serving alcoholic and non-alcoholic beverages is next to Spice Road.
+A “juice bar” serving alcoholic and non-alcoholic beverages is next to Spice Road.
+Spice Road Table accepts ADRs, and they are recommended (particularly for dining during the nighttime shows on World Showcase Lagoon, which can be seen from the restaurant).

 Meet with Jasmine at the Lamps of Wonder in the back of the pavilion area.